I’m a Nutritionist and a Mama, This is the Prenatal Plan I Use and Recommend

 Needed is the most complete prenatal available.
 It has optimal levels of the the most absorbable forms of nutrients that mamas need before, during, and after pregnancy.
 In my first pregnancy, there wasn’t one option that had it all, so I pieced together my own plan to supplement the Seeking Health Prenatal.

 The Needed Complete Plan, which includes the Prenatal, Collagen Protein, Omega-3 powder, and Pre/Probiotic is truly the most comprehensive prenatal nutrition supplement plan available.
 The Prenatal itself is flexible in order to leave space for additional nutrients from your diet.
-For example, it has the full recommended 550mg of Choline, but with research suggesting that more is perfectly safe, and maybe even optimal, it allows space for Choline-rich foods like eggs, liver, and cruciferous vegetables in your diet.
+For example, it has a comprehensive dose of 400mg Choline.
+Research suggests that more is safe (and even optimal!), especially when spread out throughout the day, so this dose is a great way to get what I need and also feel good including Choline-rich foods like eggs, liver, and cruciferous vegetables in my diet.
 It’s also careful to be safe in dosing.
 For example, it leaves out Iron as excessive supplemental doses can generate oxidative stress and alter the gut microbiome.
 Many mamas don’t need to supplement with Iron throughout their entire pregnancy, and can simply add in a supplement as needed.
 (Note: you can always get your levels tested, but it’s wise to keep an eye out for signs of deficiency like cold extremities, dizziness, headaches, extreme fatigue, and cravings for non-food items like ice or dirt.)

 Many other prenatals, Seeking Health included, also have added herbs.
 While these can sometimes be supportive at different stages of pregnancy (like ginger for nausea), I prefer to take them separately as needed, rather than daily no matter what.
 Instead of added herbs, Needed adds an antioxidant boost in the Prenatal.
 Antioxidants have been shown to have tremendous benefit in women in all stages of mamahood (from preconception to postpartum), and with fresh food sometimes hard to stomach (I’m looking at you again, First Trimester) the extra support is appreciated!